 The PA Departments of Treasury and Revenue have implemented programs that enable taxpayers to pay certain taxes electronically.
-Payments of \$10,000 or more must be remitted electronically.
+All payments of \$1,000 or more made after Dec.
+31, 2013 must be remitted electronically.
 Failure to make a payment by an approved method may result in the imposition of a 3 percent penalty of the tax due, up to \$500.
+For information on electronic filing options, visit the e-Services Center at www.revenue.state.pa.us.